Project 3: Intersect (Algo)

 Please calculate the 3D point on the view plane, (x, y, z), in camera space, which corresponds with this pixel.

 For the purpose of this algo, we use to express the depth of the view plane from camera position.
 However, this value is arbitrary—in your implementation, feel free to set it to .
-Why do you think that is the case?
-(Not an algo question)
+Why might that be?
+(Optional)

 As always, please assume that the pixel (0, 0) corresponds to the top left pixel of the image.